akamai/edgeworkers-examples/edgeworkers/examples/respond-from-edgeworkers/responseprovider/redirect-liquidator/readme.md

 # RedirectLiquidator
-The RedirectLiquidator EdgeWorker silently transforms `301/302` into a `200` response.
+The RedirectLiquidator silently chases `301/302` redirects to transform them into a single `200` response at the Edge.

+From a high level perspective the EgdeWorkers does 3 steps:
+* Manages super fast redirects at the Edge and chases redirects from the origin
+* Injects `<history.replaceState>` in the response body
+* Sends a 200 response to the end-user

 The benifits of this approach are
 * No redirect
 * New content
 * Updated URL

-From a high level perspective the EgdeWorkers does 3 steps:
-* Manages super fast redirects at the Edge
-* Chases redirects from the origin
-* Injects `<history.replaceState>` in the response body of the `200` response

 ## What is Redirect Liquidation
 Instead of serving a response with a `301/302` redirect we directly serve the actual content (`200`) and inject 1 extra line of JavaScript in the <head> section.